-Credit gained from taking one undergraduate Student-Directed Seminar may be used for elective credit but may not replace required courses for a student's specialization.
+Credit gained from taking Student-Directed Seminar courses may be used for elective credit but may not replace required courses for a student's specialization.

-Up to 18 credits of coursework in a faculty other than Science or Arts may be taken for credit toward the B.Sc.
-These courses may not replace specific courses in a science program or count towards the minimum 72 credits of science (Science Requirement) or the minimum 12 credits of Arts courses (Arts Requirement) required by the B.Sc. or the 9-credit Arts or Science Breadth Requirement in major programs.
-The 18 credits may count toward the required upper-level credits for the B.Sc. subject to the Upper-level Requirement if they are upper-level credits.
+Up to 24 credits of coursework in a faculty other than Science or Arts may be taken for credit toward the B.Sc.
+These courses may not replace specific courses in a science program or count towards the minimum 72 credits of science (Science Requirement) or the minimum 12 credits of Arts courses (Arts Requirement) required by the B.Sc. or the Science Breadth Requirement (calendar.ubc.ca/vancouver/index.cfm?tree=12,215,410,1663).
+The 24 credits may count toward the required upper-level credits for the B.Sc. subject to the Upper-level Requirement if they are upper-level credits.

 Credit earned through co-operative work placement courses numbered 298, 299, 398, 399, 498, and 499 in the Faculty of Science can be used only toward graduation in a co-operative education program and will not fulfill academic requirements of honours or combined honours, major or combined major, double major, General Science, or minor programs.

 Credit earned as an unclassified student does not automatically apply to a B.Sc. program should the student subsequently be accepted in the Faculty.

 Students accepted to pursue the B.Sc. as a second undergraduate degree must discuss exemptions based on prior study with the Science Information Centre (firstname.lastname@example.org) in advance of registering.
 See Second Degree Studies.

 To progress in the B.Sc. program, students must meet degree requirements within limits on credits attempted (see Promotion Requirements).
 These provisions are especially important for students with advance credit or previous study at the post-secondary level, all of which (if applicable to the degree) may be considered "credits attempted."